Terry Fator: Post-America's Got Talent

 In 2009, Fator published the autobiography Who's the Dummy Now?.
 On September 10, 2008, Fator reappeared as a guest on America's Got Talent for their Top Twenty Results Show.
 He brought back a larger Winston the Impersonating Turtle to sing the Marvin Gaye song "Let's Get It On".
 Maynard Thomkins was also brought on to sing "Viva Las Vegas".
-Winston was not the only puppet that was reconfigured; on an August 1, 2008 ABC News Now interview, he brought a reshaped Emma Taylor to sing "At Last".
+Winston was not the only puppet that was reconfigured, for on an August 1, 2008, ABC News Now interview, he brought a reshaped Emma Taylor to sing "At Last."
 Fator has fought to be taken seriously as a ventriloquist.
 "There have been so few good, successful ventriloquists – Edgar Bergen in the 1940s and Paul Winchell in the 1960s were respected and successful," says Fator.
 "And in the 1970s, I used to watch Willie Tyler and his Lester as well as Jay Johnson and Bob.
 But over the years, there have been so many bad ventriloquists - and most of them doing corny shows for children - that people began to think of us as a bad joke."

 Also, on September 14, 2011, he was invited once again to perform as a guest on the finals of America's Got Talent.
 This time he brought Julius, the soul singer, and performed "Ain't No Sunshine".

 In 2013, he voiced a character on the Disney Channel show Mickey Mouse.
 On May 30 of that year, Fator celebrated his 1,000th show at The Mirage Hotel & Casino and returned to perform as a guest on America's Got Talent during the Top 12 results show four months later on September 11.

 On September 16, 2015, Fator made a guest appearance on America's Got Talent during the finals show, performing alongside the eventual tenth-season winner, ventriloquist Paul Zerdin.
 On September 20, 2017, he made another guest appearance during AGT's twelfth-season finale, performing alongside eventual winner Darci Lynne, another singing ventriloquist.

+In AGT's 17th season he entered the competition, and although he was eliminated before the finals, he performed with Ana-Maria Mărgean another singing ventiloquist on September 27, 2022.

 In July 2020, Fator's residency at the Mirage in Las Vegas ended after 11 years.

+On May 26, 2024 Terry started a new residency at The STRAT in Las Vegas featuring a state-of-the-art theater and combined his natural talent with 21st century technology.